attune-api/attune-data-cli/README.md

- -h,--help                display this message -o,--oauth <arg>         oauth bearer token for authentication -v,--version <arg>       api version, default v1 resource                 the type of data contained in the file file                     the file containing the actual data to be upload
+ -h,--help                display this message -o,--oauth <arg>         oauth bearer token for authentication -v,--version <arg>       api version, default v1 type                     the type of data contained in the file file                     the file containing the actual data to be upload

 One or more resource file pairs may be specified.